 Piazza Grande is the heart of life in Modena and the place where the most significant and most-loved monuments are located.
-The Cathedral is the work of great architect Lanfranco and master sculptor Wiligelmo.
-It is one of the finest masterpieces of European Romanesque.
+The Cathedral is the work of the great architect Lanfranco and master sculptor Wiligelmo.
+It is one of the finest European Romanesque masterpieces.
 Piazza Grande is also home to the Palazzo Comunale.
 Its construction took place over several different stages starting from the Middle Ages and is currently home to the Town Hall.
 Not far from the Ghirlandina Tower, there is the 1600s Ducal Palace the work of Bartolomeo Avanzini and today home to the prestigious Military Academy.

 Via Emilia, the important Roman road that crosses the city, leads to Piazza Sant'Agostino dominated by the Church of Sant'Agostino itself, the interior of which has an admirable and splendid "Lament for Christ Crucified" by Begarelli, a 1500s sculptor from Modena.
-There is also Palazzo dei Musei, home to numerous cultural institutes and art collections, such as the Civic Museum of Art, the Archeological Ethnological Museum and the Estense Gallery an important collection that bears witness to the interest of the Este lords in all kinds of art, as well as the Estense Library, with precious XIV-XVI century codex with miniature illustrations.
+There is also Palazzo dei Musei, home to numerous cultural institutes and art collections, such as the Civic Museum of Art, the Archeological Ethnological Museum and the Estense Gallery an important collection that bears witness to the interest of the Este lords in all kinds of art, as well as the Estense Library, which houses the prized XIV-XVI century Modena Codex with miniature illustrations.

 Enriching the city landscape is the spectacular MEF-Enzo Ferrari Museum opened in March 2012.
 This recently restored structure commemorates Enzo Ferrari in the house where he was born, with an exhibition which tells about the most important events of his extraordinary life, with the support of modern multimedia.
 There is also an art gallery, which is currently hosting temporary exhibitions about Ferrari's career and cars, and the main stars and competitions of this Modena brand of race cars.